Latest hack to test Biden's vow for consequences for Russia

 Cybersecurity experts swiftly identified REvil as responsible for the attack, and the notorious Russia-linked gang appeared to admit it publicly by offering on its dark web site to make available a universal decryptor that would unscramble all affected machines if paid $70 million in cryptocurrency.

-Biden couldn’t have been clearer after the Geneva summit about his intolerance for Russian cyber offenses.
-He said he set red lines by handing a list to Putin of some 16 critical infrastructure entities, including water systems and the energy sector, in the U.S. that are off-limits to attack.
+Biden said he set red lines by handing a list to Putin of some 16 critical infrastructure entities, including water systems and the energy sector, in the U.S. that are off-limits to attack.
 He said “responsible countries need to take action against criminals who conduct ransomware activities on their territory.”

+The Kaseya attack did not appear to affect any critical infrastructure.
+Nevertheless, the incident shows that ransomware attacks, even if they don’t target critical infrastructure, have the potential to be damaging when done on a massive scale.

 Biden also suggested that he told Putin that he stood ready to retaliate should the Russians go too far.